mightyiam/bookkeeping/readme.md

 assert_eq!(bank_running_balance, vec![2000, 3000, 2900]);

 // So far, we've learned a few methods that insert data into the book
 // and one that calculates a balance.
-You may have noticed that in order to
+You may have noticed that in order
-// call [Book::account_balance_at_transaction], we need to have both a key of an
+// to call [Book::account_balance_at_transaction], we need to have both
-// existing account and an index of an existing transaction.
-So, how can we obtain
+// a key of an existing account and an index of an existing transaction.
-// these?
+// So, how can we obtain these?
 This way for accounts and units: let _accounts: Vec<(AccountKey, &Account<()>)> =
     book.accounts().collect();
 let _units: Vec<(UnitKey, &Unit<()>)> = book.units().collect();
-// Note that the order of the iterator returned from [Book::accounts] is undefined.
+// Note that the order of the iterator returned from [Book::accounts] is
-// And this way:
-let _transactions: Vec<(usize, &Transaction<(), ()>)> =
+// undefined.
+And this way for transactions: let _transactions: Vec<(usize, &Transaction<(), ()>)> =
     book.transactions().enumerate().collect();
 ```